 Every insurance company has a different way of calculating pain and suffering.
 Some base their determinations on the days in your recovery period.
 Others use your missed time from work.

-Regardless of how the liable insurer in your case calculates pain and suffering, these factors will play a role in its value:
+Regardless of how the liable insurer in your car accident claim calculates pain and suffering, these factors will play a role in its value:

-- The severity of your condition.
-The more severely you’re injured, the more you can pursue for pain and suffering.
-A broken bone will likely merit more damages than a sprained ankle.
+- The severity of your condition: The more severely you are injured, the more you can pursue for pain and suffering.
+For example, a broken bone will likely merit more damages than a sprained ankle.

-- Your mental health.
-If you developed anxiety, depression, or post-traumatic stress disorder (PTSD) as a result of your condition, you could get more for pain and suffering.
+- Your mental health: If you developed anxiety, depression, or post-traumatic stress disorder (PTSD) due to your condition, you could get more for pain and suffering.

 We may take other considerations into account when calculating your pain and suffering.